ploigos/argocd-tekton-reference/README.md

 #### (Optional) Triggering an ArgoCD Sync when the GitOps Repo Changes
 If your fork is on GitHub, go to Settings -> Webhooks -> Add Webhook.
 * `Payload URL` - Enter the *ArgoCD* webhook URL for your cluster.
 This is *NOT* the Tekton EventListener webhook URL.
-You can get the correct value with `oc get route openshift-gitops-server -n openshift-gitops -o wide`.
+You can get the first part of the value with `echo "https://$(oc get route openshift-gitops-server -n openshift-gitops -o jsonpath --template='{.spec.host}')/api/webhook"`.
 The URL should look like https://openshift-gitops-server-openshift-gitops.[your.cluster.com]/api/webhook
 * `Content Type` - application/json
 * `SSL verification` - If your OpenShift cluster is using TLS certificates that GitHub does not trust, you will have to select SSL verification -> Disable.
 To avoid this when using github.com, you have to configure OpenShift with TLS certs signed by a well known certificate authority.